Low Starch Eating Plan

 The Low Starch Eating Plan recommends you eat some protein with each meal or snack.
 The reason for this is a little protein will keep you satiated, or feeling fuller for longer, reducing any temptation for snacking and choosing to eat food that you might later regret.

-In my practice, I recommend the Low Starch Eating Plan to patients who are at risk of developing Type 2 Diabetes.
-If this is relevant to you, find out more on how to manage pre and early diabetes.
+In my practice, I recommend the Low Starch Eating Plan to patients who are insulin resistant, and or at risk of developing Type 2 Diabetes.

 The 3 Rules of the Low Starch Eating Plan